 It can still be worth applying for Carer’s Allowance even if overlapping benefits rules apply.
 This is because you will be recognised as having an underlying entitlement, which can increase your means-tested benefits.

 Claiming Carer's Allowance or the Universal Credit carer’s element can affect the means-tested benefits of the person you care for.
-If the person you care for currently receives the severe disability premium on means-tested benefits, they will lose this when you start to receive Carer’s Allowance.
-The severe disability premium is added when a person receives a qualifying disability benefit and they live alone.
-The severe disability premium is £62.45 a week.
+If the person you care for currently receives the severe disability premium on means-tested benefits, they will lose this when you receive Carer’s Allowance.
 This does not apply if you are awarded an underlying entitlement to Carer's Allowance.

 You can get Carer's Allowance backdated up to three months before the date you make your claim.
-You can get Carer’s Allowance backdated for more than three months when you claim Carer’s Allowance within three months of the person you care for receiving a decision to award them one of the qualifying disability benefits.
+This can be extended to more than three months when you claim Carer’s Allowance within three months of the date the person you care received a decision to award them a qualifying disability benefits.